-- 2.24 The Board is responsible for: - 2.24.1 Adopting or amending this Constitution. - 2.24.2 Undertaking the Functions for which it is responsible by legislation - 2.24.3 Approving the budget and policy framework for the operation of the Board. - 2.24.4 Appointing the Chief Operating Officer to the Board

-- 2.24.5 Agreeing or amending the terms of reference for committees of the Board, determining their composition and making appointments thereto. - 2.24.6 By resolution, exercising the power to add to, adjust, alter, replace or remove the amount of any tolls and in respect of classes of traffic, user types or categories of traffic: - (a) Granting total or partial exemptions from and allow rebates on tolls - (b) Entering into, vary and extinguish agreements for advance payment of tolls (including issuing season tickets) - (c) Dispensing with tolls during particular hours or for particular occasions.10 - 2.24.7 Maintaining accounts relating to the collection of tolls and the application of moneys in the form required by the Secretary of State and ensuring that such accounts are audited annually by an auditor appointed by the Board who is qualified to audit the accounts of a constituent authority, and made available in accordance with statute to each constituent authority and the Secretary of State11 - 2.24.8 Exercising the power to borrow money, and renew or replace existing borrowing, for any purpose relevant to its functions under any enactment or for the purpose of prudent management of its affairs subject to such borrowing being undertaken in accordance with the requirements of Part 1 of the Local Government Act 2003 (capital finances and accounts).12 - 2.24.9 Establishing a reserve fund from which to meet any deficiency in the revenues of the Board in any financial year and transferring to that reserve fund funds forming part of the maintenance fund 13 - 2.24.10 Apportioning any sum outstanding (including any interest or other charge incurred in relation to it) equally between the constituent authorities and issuing a levy to each of the constituent authorities for payment by them to address any deficiency in the revenues of the Board in any financial year that cannot be made good out of the reserve fund within two years of it being carried over14
+- 2.24 The Board is responsible for: - 2.24.1 Adopting or amending this Constitution. - 2.24.2 Undertaking the Functions for which it is responsible by legislation. - 2.24.3 Approving the budget and policy framework for the operation of the Board. - 2.24.4 Appointing the Chief Executive Officer to the Board. - 2.24.5 Agreeing or amending the terms of reference for committees of the Board, determining their composition and making appointments thereto. - 2.24.6 By resolution, exercising the power to add to, adjust, alter, replace or remove the amount of any tolls and in respect of classes of traffic, user types or categories of traffic: - (a) Granting total or partial exemptions from and allow rebates on tolls - Entering into, vary and extinguish agreements for advance payment of tolls (including issuing season tickets) - Dispensing with tolls during particular hours or for particular (c) occasions 10 - 2.24.7 Maintaining accounts relating to the collection of tolls and the application of moneys in the form required by the Secretary of State and ensuring that such accounts are audited annually by an auditor appointed by the Board who is qualified to audit the accounts of a constituent authority, and made available in accordance with statute to each constituent authority and the Secretary of State. - 2.24.8 Exercising the power to borrow money, and renew or replace existing borrowing, for any purpose relevant to its functions under any enactment or for the purpose of prudent management of its affairs subject to such borrowing being undertaken in accordance with the